microsoft/vscode-docs/api/extension-guides/chat.md

 When a user explicitly mentions an `@participant` in their prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
 Participants can respond using Markdown for simple text and image responses, or they can respond with a file tree or with buttons for a more interactive experience.
 For example, a file tree can be used as a preview when a chat extension is proposing to create a new workspace for the user.
 Participants can provide follow-ups for each response, imagine them as proposals on how to take the conversation further.
 To provide a smooth user experience, the whole API is streaming based.
 Participants can contribute Commands that provide different requests to the Language Model.
 Such a request typically corresponds to an intent from the user.
 For example ‘/explain’ is a command that corresponds to the intent that the Language Model should explain some code.
 The current syntax being explicit and concise can be a convenient time saver.

-> **Note:**: The Chat and Language Model API are in a [proposed state](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) and we are actively working on adding more functionality.
+> **Note:** The Chat and Language Model API are in a [proposed state](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) and we are actively working on adding more functionality.
 Share your feedback in [this GitHub issue](https://github.com/microsoft/vscode/issues/199908) or create new issues.

 ## Links